DigiZik/MacrobloX/README.md

 3. Extract the zip, keeping `MacroRecorder.ahk`, the `Lib/` folder, and the `Gui/` folder together.
 4. Double-click `MacroRecorder.ahk`.

-MacrobloX uses a local HTML/CSS application shell hosted by Windows' embedded browser control.
-A clean WebView2 host can replace that thin shell later without changing recorder/playback internals; the current package does not vendor GPL WebView helper code from other macros.

 ## Usage

 Double-clicking `MacroRecorder.ahk` opens MacrobloX in a modern Roblox-focused control window.
 By default, macros are saved as `.txt` files in a `Macros` folder next to `MacroRecorder.ahk`, so the normal workflow is still just launching that one script.